JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/clue.md

 # `CLUEGenerator`

 ``` @meta
-CurrentModule = CLUEGenerator
+CurrentModule = CounterfactualExplanations
 ```

-We introduce the CLUEGenerator, a counterfactual generator based on the Counterfactual Latent Uncertainty Explanations (CLUE) method proposed by Antorán et al. (2023).
+In this tutorial, we introduce the CLUEGenerator, a counterfactual generator based on the Counterfactual Latent Uncertainty Explanations (CLUE) method proposed by Antorán et al. (2020).

 ## Description